KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment.md

 * Enabled installation by [connecting to droplet with SSH](https://www.digitalocean.com/community/tutorials/how-to-connect-to-your-droplet-with-ssh) via PuTTY and Mac terminal, changing password
 * Created special Apache server configuration via SSH and nano to enable upload of larger premium theme
 * Used local environment to test WordPress before implementing in host environment
+* Use of Google Canary Chrome for device simulation for testing; also crowdsourced device testing

 Digital Ocean Specs